It is a rare disorder of the nervous system characterized by abnormal muscle coordination.

 - Middle-aged people: The mean age of development of Miller Fisher syndrome is 43.6 years.

-- People who are Taiwanese or Japanese: 19 percent of Miller Fisher syndrome cases in Taiwan and that number jumps to 25 percent in Japan.
+- People Taiwanese or Japanese: 19 percent of Miller Fisher syndrome cases in Taiwan, which jumps to 25 percent in Japan.

 Symptoms occur over several days, often in winter and spring, usually after a viral infection, and patients often experience diplopia as one of the first symptoms.

-The disease causes the destruction by the immune system of the myelin sheaths of the peripheral nerves, causing the absence of this lipid substance that covers the axons of some neurons, limits the effective transmission of nerve impulses and a decrease in their speed, as well as alterations in the central nervous system.
+The disease destroys the immune system of the myelin sheaths of the peripheral nerves, causing the absence of this lipid substance that covers the axons of some neurons, limiting the effective transmission of nerve impulses and a decrease in their speed, as well as alterations in the central nervous system.

-The GBQ1b anti-ganglioside immunoglobulin antibody is an antibody that seems to be particularly associated with the presence of ophthalmoplegia and has been detected in the diagnosis of Miller Fisher syndrome.
+The GBQ1b anti-ganglioside immunoglobulin antibody is an antibody that seems to be particularly associated with the presence of ophthalmoplegia.
+It has been detected in the diagnosis of Miller Fisher syndrome.

 The list of signs and symptoms mentioned in various sources for Miller Fisher syndrome causes symptoms that are listed below and are associated with muscle coordination and motor skills, such as ataxia, areflexia, and ophthalmoplegia:

-It is the loss of motor coordination and presents as a generalized muscle weakness, weakened facial muscles, with an inability to smile or whistle, confused speech, decreased gag reflex, respiratory failure and wobbly gait.
+It is the loss of motor coordination and presents as generalized muscle weakness, weakened facial muscles, an inability to smile or whistle, rambling speech, decreased gag reflex, respiratory failure, and wobbly gait.

 Ophthalmoplegia and ataxia are frequently the first signs of the disease.
 Ophthalmoplegia is a total or partial ocular motility paralysis.

-It should be noted that the symptoms of Miller Fisher syndrome generally refer to various symptoms that a patient may feel, but there are signs of Miller Fisher syndrome that can refer to those signs that only a doctor can detect.
+It should be noted that the symptoms of Miller Fisher syndrome generally refer to various symptoms that a patient may feel.
+Still, there are signs of Miller Fisher syndrome that can refer to those signs that only a doctor can detect.

-When a patient has symptoms such as intermittent exotropia and fixed mydriatic pupils, and the neurological examination is abnormal, it is time to think about Guillain Barré syndrome, specifically Miller Fisher syndrome.
+When a patient has intermittent exotropia and fixed mydriatic pupils, and the neurological examination is abnormal, it is time to think about Guillain Barré syndrome, specifically Miller Fisher syndrome.

-While Guillain Barré syndrome tends to produce muscle weakness that begins in the lower body and works upward, Miller Fisher syndrome generally begins with weakness in the eye muscles and progresses downward.
+While Guillain Barré syndrome tends to produce muscle weakness in the lower body and works upward, Miller Fisher syndrome generally begins with weakness in the eye muscles and progresses downward.